-With a laidback vibe and a cocktail of cultures, Panama City, Panama, taps to its own rhythm.
+With a laidback vibe and cocktail of cultures, Panama City of Panama, taps to its rhythm.
 A safe harbor for wanderers and the gateway to tropical escapes, this central American city is any naturalist’s fantasy and yachtsman’s paradise.
 Panama’s Riviera is a sunny destination with deep blue seas and clean sandy beaches.
-The ‘Dubai of Latin America’ is draped luxuriantly in nature and threaded by a man-made wonder – The Panama Canal.
+The ‘Dubai of Latin America’ is draped luxuriantly in nature and threaded by a human-made wonder – The Panama Canal.
 Brush up your Spanish skills, soak up the sun, and dance Salsa until your feet go numb!

 Facts about Panama City

 - Panama City is the largest city in Panama and the capital of the Republic of Panama.

 - Spanish explorer Pedro Arias Dávila founded it on August 15, 1519.